-Below you will find a selection of cameras that we are preparing to support in Capture One, alongside our already comprehensive list of supported cameras.
+Below you will find a selection of cameras that we are preparing to support in the latest version of Capture One, alongside our already comprehensive list of supported cameras.

 We want to share this information with you to not only give an update on the progress of our hardworking Camera team, but to also provide a bit more clarity when it comes to providing camera support.